Are you fed up with getting out of bed to check on your toddler?

 5. Move Them To A Bigger Bed

 If none of this works and your toddler continues to climb out of their crib, then maybe it’s time to make the big move.
-Moving your toddler to a toddler bed might seem like a sudden change, but it is the safer alternative as compared to the danger of having your toddler climb out of the crib every night.
+Moving your toddler to a toddler bed might seem like a sudden change, but it is a safer alternative than the danger of having your toddler climb out of the crib every night.

-When you are ready to make a move, be sure to baby-proof the room and adequately cover doorknobs, electric sockets, and adjust all other hazards.
+When you are ready to make a move, be sure to baby-proof the room, adequately cover the doorknob and electric sockets, and adjust all other hazards.

 Getting a toddler bed means leaving your child free to roam around wherever they like during the night and self-soothing themselves to sleep.

-You need to ensure that the toddler can stay safe while adjusting to their newfound freedom and managing their sleeping patterns themselves.
+You must ensure your toddler can stay safe while adjusting to their newfound freedom and managing their sleeping patterns.

 Want to know how to stop a toddler from climbing out of the crib?
 The 5 tips on this page will certainly help!